StinThiago/4cInsights/README.md

-##ASSIGNMENT##
+#ASSIGNMENT

-#Required feature:
+##Required feature:

 - Provide 2 http endpoints (that accept JSON containing base64 encoded binary data on both endpoints.
 )
 	- <host>/v1/diff/<ID>/left 	-> DONE
 	- <host>/v1/diff/<ID>/right	-> DONE
 	- third endpoint (<host>/v1/diff/<ID>) -> DONE

-• The provided data needs to be diff-ed and the results shall be available on a third endpoint.
+- The provided data needs to be diff-ed and the results shall be available on a third endpoint.

- The results shall provide the following info in JSON format:
+- The results shall provide the following info in JSON format:
-	o If "equal" return that
+	- If "equal" return that
-	o If "not of equal size just" return that o If of same size provide insight in where the diff are, actual diffs are not needed.
+	- If "not of equal size just" return that
+	- If of same size provide insight in where the diff are, actual diffs are not needed.
-		So mainly offsets + length in the data
+		- So mainly offsets + length in the data

-• Make assumptions in the implementation explicit, choices are good but need to be communicated
+- Make assumptions in the implementation explicit, choices are good but need to be communicated

-#Required technology:
+##Required technology:

-• C#
+- C#
-• functionality shall be under integration test
+- functionality shall be under integration test
 	- Specflow (BDD)
 	- Selenium LoadTest

-• internal logic shall be under unit test
+- internal logic shall be under unit test
 	- Unit test
 		- Xunit
 			http://www.centare.com/asp-net-core-1-0-unit-testing/